Leonard Williams (defensive lineman)

-Leonard Austin Williams (born June 20, 1994) is an American professional football defensive end for the Seattle Seahawks of the National Football League (NFL).
-He was selected by the New York Jets with the sixth overall pick in the first round of the 2015 NFL draft.
-He played college football for the USC Trojans.
+Leonard Austin Williams (born June 20, 1994) is an American professional football defensive tackle for the Seattle Seahawks of the National Football League (NFL).
+Nicknamed "Big Cat", he played college football for the USC Trojans and was selected by the New York Jets with the sixth overall pick in the first round of the 2015 NFL draft.

 Early life

-Leonard Williams is the son of Aviva Russek (a nurse) and Clenon Williams (who programmed computers as a machinist, but was sentenced in 2012 for robbery with a dangerous weapon, and released in 2018), and his maternal grandmother was Heidi Wisotsky.
+Leonard Williams is the son of Aviva Russek (a nurse) and Clenon Williams (who programmed Computer Numerical Controllers as a machinist), and his maternal grandmother was Heidi Wisotsky.
 He was born in Bakersfield, California, but lived in Sacramento, California, Michigan, and Arizona before finishing grade school.

 Williams then lived in Daytona Beach, Florida, and attended Mainland High School there, where he was a two-sport athlete in football and track.
 As a senior, he had 103 tackles and 10.5 sacks, helping Mainland to reach the FHSAA 6A state semi-finals, where they lost to Miami Central 7–17.
 However, the loss was overturned in August 2012 as Miami Central forfeited its entire season due to a transfer infraction.

 Considered a four-star recruit by Rivals.com, Williams was ranked as the fifth-best strongside defensive end recruit in his class.